 Apparently our minds can, on average, wander 50% of the time.
 This may come as no surprise to those who meet the 85 times/day average for checking their mobile phone, but surely it can’t be good news for our productivity levels at work?

-- Manage – if you know the triggers which lead to mind wandering at work, perhaps the various tones your phone emits, an internet connection crying out for you to check your social media or what’s going on in the carpark you have a good view of from your window, acknowledge and do something about them.
-Removing digital distractions either physically or installing apps which block or time-limit certain sites can help.
+- Manage – if you know the triggers which lead to mind wandering at work; perhaps the various tones your phone emits, crying out for you to check your social media or what’s going on in the carpark that you have a good view of from your window, acknowledge and do something about them.
+Removing digital distractions either physically or by installing apps which block or time-limit certain sites.
 Draw blinds when you have a deadline to meet and find something else to focus on when your eyes need a rest from the screen.

-- Observe – being aware that your mind is somewhere else and airing the thought “My mind’s wandered off” has the effect of unlocking your brain from where it’s gone and triggers your brain’s circuits to move your thoughts back to the task in hand.
+- Observe – being aware that your mind is somewhere else and airing the thought “My mind’s wandering”.
+This has the effect of unlocking your brain from where it’s gone and triggers your brain’s circuits to move your thoughts back to the task in hand.

 - Train – engaging in a daily mindfulness session can be thought of as your mental workout.
 For example, by practicing a short, daily exercise of spending 5 minutes sitting and concentrating on your breath, noticing when your mind wanders off, just letting that wandering thought pass and then bringing your concentration back to your breath will help your awareness to control mind wandering at work.
 It is a like a switch which you can practice turning on and off.